 What is time management?

-Put simply, time management is the process of intentionally allocating your time effectively and productively.
-It involves prioritising your tasks and responsibilities, then scheduling your week to ensure your time is spent on the most important jobs.
-By effectively planning how you’ll spend each day, you’ll minimise distractions and ensure that the largest portion of your time is spent on your most essential tasks.
+In its simplest expression, time management is the process of intentionally allocating your time effectively.
+It involves actively prioritising tasks and responsibilities, then scheduling the week to ensure time is spent on the most critical tasks.
+By effectively planning how to spend each day, you can better manage distractions that occur.

 What good time management looks like

-How do these people achieve this?
-There are three main components of good time management:
+There are three main components that develop good time management skills:

-1. Prioritise what is most urgent and important
+1. Prioritise, what are the most urgent and important tasks

 2. Time block your week